glisak/Rhetos-wiki/Rhetos-coding-standard.md

 * Use one empty line to separate logical groups of code.
   Avoid more than one empty line.
 * Avoid spurious free spaces.
-* Larger SQL code snippets should be extracted to a separate .sql file.
+* Larger SQL code snippets should be extracted to a separate .sql file in the SQL subfolder.
-  The file can be referenced from the .rhe script, for example: `SqlQueryable DocumentInfo <DocumentInfo.sql> { ... `.
+  The file can be referenced from the .rhe script, for example: `SqlQueryable DocumentInfo <SQL\DocumentInfo.sql> { ... `.

 ### Organizing DSL scripts